-Think about the garment’s colorful history on International Bikini Day and the next time you pack your bikini and head off to these lesser-known beaches along the Indian coastline.
-According to Booking.com whose team helped us scout some of them out, these beaches are quite accessible and have pretty places to stay at, even though they will give you the solitude you seek.
+Think about the garment’s colourful history on International Bikini Day and the next time you pack your bikini and head off to these lesser-known beaches along the Indian coastline.
+According to Booking.com, whose team helped us scout some of them out, these beaches are quite accessible and have pretty places to stay at, even though they will give you the solitude you seek.

 Achara Beach, Malwan, Maharashtra

 While there are many stunning and yet unexplored beaches down the Konkan coast, the ones in the Sindhudurg region are, especially off the beaten track.
 At this beach, you can truly immerse yourself in the hyper-local and yet be left alone to commune with your inner beach spirit.
 There’s a lighthouse on a rocky outcrop at one end of the beach if you feel like a small climb.